 - Entering the “Binaries” folder will lead you to click on “Win64.”
 This should be fairly easy to do.

-- Great going so far.
-To get to the next step, you have to scroll down the list of present entries until you find the main setup file of Valorant.
-As soon as you finally dig out, perform a right-click on the file and fire up its “Properties.”
+- Scroll down the list of present entries until you find the main setup file of Valorant.
+After finding it, perform a right-click on the file and fire up its “Properties.”

 - As soon as you open the “Properties” of the Valorant setup file, the first thing that you’ll need to do is head over to the “Compatibility section.”

 Repair Valorant Using the Game’s Installer

 Otherwise, read the steps given below to not only download the Valorant installer but to learn how to repair the game as well.

 - Head over to the official Valorant website to sign in and initiate the download of the installer program.

-- Once you’ve downloaded the installer, launch it on your PC.
-When it starts up, you’ll see that there is an option called “Advanced Options” right below the main “Install” button.
+- When it starts up, you’ll see that there is an option called “Advanced Options” right below the main “Install” button.
 Click on it to continue.

 - The next step is to select the exact file location of Valorant and select it from within the installer.
 The Valorant application should be inside the “Riot Games” folder.
 Once you’ve found it, further the process by selecting it and letting it repair.
 This can last for 5-10 minutes.

-- As soon as the repair process concluded, click on the Windows Start menu and restart your PC.
+- As soon as the repair process concludes, click on the Windows Start menu and restart your PC.
 When the device is back on, launch Valorant again to see if repairing it has done the trick.